matelv-x/Land-of-Light-Gate/README.md

 https://gate.highlandergate.com/fan113.html

-To test your gate, select the symbols of your own gate address and then press the dark red dot.
+To test your gate, select the symbols of your own gate address and then press the dot.

 The same dot can also be used to disconnect the wormhole.